oddbird/oddleventy/content/blog/2022/zero-units.md

 one of several
 '[data types](https://drafts.csswg.org/css-values-4/)' --
 like a 'number' or 'length' or 'color'.
-There are a lot of different types in CSS![^design-types] And every property requires specific types:
+There are many different types in CSS [^design-types], many of them specific to the needs of designers -- and every property has specific 'type' requirements:

 - A `margin` value must be a `<length>`
 - A `background-color` must be a `<color>`
 - An `animation-duration` must be a `<time>`
-- A `line-height` can be a `<number>` or a `<length>`, but they are handled differently
+- A `line-height` can be a `<number>` or a `<length>`, but the two types are handled differently

-The difference between a `<number>`, a `<length>`, and a `<time>` is in the units applied.
+The only difference between a `<number>`, a `<length>`, and a `<time>` is in the units applied.
 A `<number>` like `1` becomes a `<length>` if you add length-units (`1px`, `1em`, etc)